The way my necks are designed they can be devided into three parts: Head, neck and heel.

 My guitars' heads are heavily influenced by Ken Parkers designs and feature a tuning machine layout that ensures straight string pull between them and the bridge.The head is joined to the neck at a 12-13 degree angle with a v-joint.
 This very traditional joint is a lot of fun to make and its geometry works in a way that it tightens under string tension.

 I make my necks with a spruce or pine core, around a two way truss rod, that is sandwiched between hardwood fretboard and back veneer.
 This construction is inspired by lute necks.
 The back veneer comes up to the side of the fretboard, hding the fret slots.
-I usually use large Panormo style fret markers on the back of the neck at frets 5, 7, 9 and 12.

 The basses feature a 720 mm scale.